Why Facebook Ads Fail Roofers (And When They Actually Work)

 • Decrease in cost-per-acquisition across all channels

-• Increase in lead quality scores and sales conversion rates
+• Improvement in lead quality scores and sales conversion rates

 How to Structure a Successful Roofing Facebook Campaign